zero-jeden/IDCoreRareDonorSearch/README.md

 # IDCoreRareDonorSearch

-This is small tool that facilitates doing rare donor searches using csv files from a IDCore genotyping run.
+This is small tool that facilitates doing rare donor searches using csv files from an IDCore genotyping run.